Data frame manipulation with dplyr

 5 Oceania 2

-If we need to use the number of observations in calculations, the n() function is useful.
-It will return the total number of observations in the current group rather than counting the number of observations in each group within a specific column.
-For instance, if we wanted to get the standard error of the life expectancy per continent:
+If we need to use the number of observations in calculations like by summarize(), the n() function is useful.
+It will return the total number of observations in the “current group” as applicable — for instance, if we wanted to get the standard error of the life expectancy per continent:

 summarize(se_life = sd(lifeExp) / sqrt(n()))